Modelling intransitivity in pairwise comparisons with application to baseball data: Conclusions and Discussion

 \subsection{Acknowledgements}

-We thank Dr.\ Matthew Ludkin (Lancaster University) for giving detailed insight into the reversible jump algorithm.
-Spearing gratefully acknowledges funding of the EPSRC funded STOR-i Centre for Doctoral Training (grant number EP/L015692/1), and ATASS sports. \linespread{1} \begin{appendices}
+We thank Dr.\ Matthew Ludkin for giving detailed insight into the reversible jump algorithm.
+Spearing gratefully acknowledges funding of the EPSRC funded STOR-i Centre for Doctoral Training (grant number EP/L015692/1), and ATASS Sports.
+We thank the referees for their helpful comments.